Strategic Planning

 Organizational Objectives

-If the company is planning to grow, they may have to change its organizational structure–these suggested changes are often outlined in The Plan.
+If the company is planning to grow, it may have to change its organizational structure–these suggested changes are often outlined in The Plan.
 Most new organizations have to change their organizational structure during growth from a small team of generalists (in marketing one person does PR, advertising, events, etc.) to a coordinated team of specialists.
 This is the stage (often between the 70 – 120 person range) when many companies experience their first taste of politics as people resist giving up responsibility–often resulting in an impasse.

 This is the stage when many companies experience their first taste of politics…

 Included below is a link to a typical marketing organization.
 To see how each member interrelates, click on the position and you can view a corresponding job description.
-This specific example shows an optimal organizational structure as a company transitions between the generalist to the specialist stage (from 70 to 120 people).
+This specific example shows an optimal organizational structure as a company transitions from the generalist to the specialist stage (from 70 to 120 people).
 Later, as the department “plumps,” there is further diversification, often forming a hybrid.

 Click HERE to view the Marketing Organizational Chart